LiamRICE/Projet_Industriel_PriceComparator/README.md

 - src : a link to a .txt file to read
 - callback : callback function that returns with image_sources, link_tags, unsubscribe_tag
 #### output (in callback)
+- data : a data object containing
+    - origin : a string that contains the name of the company that produced the newletter
-- image_sources : an array of image objects, each containing
+    - images : an array of image objects, each containing
-    - image : the image tag in its entirety reprisented as a string
+        - image : a string containing the image tag of that image found within the newsletter
-    - source : the source of the image (its "src" marker) reprisented by a string
+        - source : a string containing the original link to the image
-- link_tags : an array of link objects, each containing
+    - tags : an array of tag objects, each containing
-    - link : the link source, or what is found in the "href" descriptor of the <a> tag reprisented as a string
+        - name : the name found within the link as it would appear underlined on a web page, reprisented as a string (cannot be an empty string, which excludes images as links)
-    - tag : the link tag in it's entirety, including the subtags found between <a> and </a> reprisented as a string
+        - link : the link tag in it's entirety, including the subtags found between <a> and </a> reprisented as a string
-- unsubscribe_tag : the link tag that allows a user to unsubscribe from the newsletters, as an object containing
+    - unsubscription : a tag object reprisating the unsubscription link containing
-    - name : the name of the tag, what is found between the <a> tags and subtags reprisented as a string
+        - name : the name found within the link as it would appear underlined on a web page, reprisented as a string (cannot be an empty string, which excludes images as links)
-    - link : the full link tag, including the subtags found between <a> and </a> reprisented as a string
+        - link : the link tag in it's entirety, including the subtags found between <a> and </a> reprisented as a string

 ### find_images(data, callback)
 This function reads a newsletter and isolates all of the image tags contained within.